fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/04_floating_point.md

 Additional (non-standard) types may be offered by the compiler (eg `__float128` in GCC).

-On typical hardware that satisfies IEEE-754 standard:
+On a hardware that satisfies IEEE-754 standard:

 - 32 bit `float` uses
     - 1 bit for sign (+/-)